 If you’re wondering if a day in Munich is long enough – I have to say absolutely not!
 It is one large city and a day in Munich couldn’t absolutely cover all there is to see.
 But, if you only have 24-hours in Munich I can ensure you will still have one fabulous day.
 Since we don’t have much time, we better get hustling with this itinerary!

-New Town Hall (Neue Rathaus)
+See Stunning Architecture At New Town Hall (Neue Rathaus)

 Start your day off in Marienplatz which Munich’s central square since the 1158.
 On the northern part of Marienplatz you will be immediately greeted by the New Town Hall, outside of the station.
 New Town Hall is where the city council, mayor office, and headquarters of the city administration reside.